ChandlerJayCalkins/dnd_spellbook_maker/spell_json_formatting.md

 "m_components": "Material component"
 ```

-`Some` variant with a string will have the text "M \(" and "\)" put around the text in the string when written to the spell book.
+`Some` variant with a string will have the text "M \(" and "\)" put around the text in the string when written to the spell book if it has a `Some` value.
 For example, the `Some` example above will become "M \(Material component\)" in the spell book.

 # `duration` Field
 ---